Idie's Farm

 Are beef tallow candles safe to burn indoors?

-Do beef tallow candles smell?
+Do beef tallow candles smell like beef?

 Tried this recipe?